Use this 6-week Countdown to Christmas checklist to stay focused and ahead of the game, so you can enjoy the holiday season to the fullest.

 Send Christmas Cards

 Phew!
-Anyone else thinking digital Christmas cards for the virtual Christmas? lol
+Anyone else thinking digital Christmas cards for this year? lol

 If no, then you better get on this ASAP.